Navigation light: Aviation navigation

 All aircraft built after 11 March 1996 must have an anti-collision light system (strobe lights or rotating beacon) turned on for all flight activities in poor visibility.
 The anti-collision system is recommended in good visibility, where only strobes and beacon are required can use white (clear) lights to increase conspicuity during the daytime.
 For example, just before pushback, the pilot must keep the beacon lights on to notify ground crews that the engines are about to start.
 These beacon lights stay on for the duration of the flight.
 While taxiing, the taxi lights are on.
 When coming onto the runway, the taxi lights go off and the landing lights and strobes go on.
 When passing 10,000 feet, the landing lights are no longer required, and the pilot can elect to turn them off.
 The same cycle in reverse order applies when landing.
 Landing lights are bright white, forward and downward facing lights on the front of an aircraft.
 Their purpose is to allow the pilot to see the landing area, and to allow ground crew to see the approaching aircraft.

 Civilian commercial airliners also have other non-navigational lights.
 These include logo lights, which illuminate the company logo on the tail fin.
 These lights are optional to turn on, though most pilots switch them on at night to increase visibility from other aircraft.
 Modern airliners also have a wing light.
 These are positioned on the outer side just in front of the engine cowlings on the fuselage.
 These are not required to be on, but in some cases pilots turn these lights on for engine checks and also while passengers board the aircraft for better visibility of the ground near the aircraft.
-While seldom seen, the International Code of Signals allows for the exclusive use of a flashing blue lights (60 to 100 flashes/minute) and visible from as many directions as possible, by medical aircraft to signal their identity.
+While seldom seen, the International Code of Signals allows for the exclusive use of flashing blue lights (60 to 100 flashes/minute), visible from as many directions as possible, by medical aircraft to signal their identity.

 Spacecraft navigation

 In 2011, ORBITEC developed the first light-emitting diode (LED) system for use as running lights on spacecraft.
-Currently, Cygnus spacecraft, which are unmanned transport vessels designed for cargo transport to the International Space Station, utilize a navigational lighting system consisting of five flashing high power LED lights.
+Currently, Cygnus spacecraft, which are uncrewed transport vessels designed for cargo transport to the International Space Station, utilize a navigational lighting system consisting of five flashing high power LED lights.
 The Cygnus displays a flashing red light on the port side of the vessel, a flashing green on the starboard side of the vessel, two flashing white lights on the top and one flashing yellow on the bottom side of the fuselage.

 The SpaceX Dragon and Dragon 2 spacecraft also feature a flashing strobe along with red and green lights.